kindly-ai/kindly-starterkit-js/README.md

 :tada: If everything went smoothly, you should have a microserver running at [http://localhost:9292](http://localhost:9292) that you can use for further testing.

-### Using ngrok to develop locally

-TODO: write about ngrok

-## Building webhook integrations

-Check out `src/index.js` in your preferred code editor or IDE.

-TODO: write about webhook integrations

-## Building app integrations

-TODO: write about app integrations